 When the tide is out, you can walk back straight along the rocks and pebbles across the resorts’ fronts to re-emerge at Ban Na.

-Koh Chang’s main post office is in this stretch of buildings together with Dive Supply, an excellent equipment source for underwater exploits.
-As you head out of Pearl Beach, there are newly built houses for long stay rent tiered up the slope at the far end.
+Koh Chang’s main post office is also a few meters along in this stretch of buildings and as you head out of Pearl Beach, there are newly built houses for long stay rent tiered up the slope at the far end.